Phillie Phanatic

 The Phillie Phanatic is the official mascot for the Philadelphia Phillies Major League Baseball team.
-He is a large, furry, green creature with an extendable tongue.
-He performs various routines to entertain fans during baseball games at Citizens Bank Park and makes public relation and goodwill appearances for the Phillies.
-The Phanatic is widely acknowledged as the best ballpark mascot, and one of the most recognizable mascots in North American sports.
+He is a large, furry, green creature with a party horn tongue.
+He performs various routines to entertain fans during baseball games at Citizens Bank Park and spring training, and makes public relations and goodwill appearances for the Phillies.

+The Phanatic has repeatedly been ranked among the best and most recognizable sports mascots, including being named number one in multiple polls and rankings.

 Creation

-During the winter after the 1976 season, Dennis Lehman, who along with the Philadelphia Phillies Promotions Director, Frank Sullivan, thought the team needed a mascot similar to the Padres' San Diego Chicken.
-The Phanatic was created by Harrison/Erickson of New York City.
-Bonnie Erickson had ties with Jim Henson's Muppets as designer of Miss Piggy and Statler and Waldorf.
-Instead of a number on the back of his jersey, he wears a star.
-The character was named for the fanatical fans of the team.
+During the winter after the 1976 season, the Phillies' Marketing Director Dennis Lehman and Promotions Director Frank Sullivan thought the team needed a mascot similar to the Padres' San Diego Chicken and created the Phanatic in partnership with Harrison/Erickson, the design company of Wayde Harrison and Bonnie Erickson.
+Erickson had previously designed Miss Piggy and Statler and Waldorf for Jim Henson's Muppets.

+Instead of a number on the back of his jersey, he wears a star and was named for the fanatical fans of the team.
 According to Bill Giles, the Phanatic was created to attract more families to the Phillies' home, Veterans Stadium.

 The Phanatic replaced "Philadelphia Phil" and "Philadelphia Phillis", a pair of siblings dressed in 18th-century garb to invoke the city's revolutionary spirit from 1776.
 The pair were in the team logo from 1976 through 1978, and were part of the team's "Home Run Spectacular" at The Vet from 1971 through 1979.
 They reappeared with their replacement as the Phillies celebrated their final year at Veterans Stadium in 2003, including opening day and the final game.

 The Phanatic debuted on April 25, 1978, at The Vet, when the Phils played the Chicago Cubs.
 He was formally introduced to the public on the locally produced children's show Captain Noah and His Magical Ark by then-Phillies player Tim McCarver, who was doing promotional work for the team.

 In his book Pouring Six Beers at a Time, Giles wrote of the worst decision of his life when it came to the creation of the Phanatic.
 The design would cost $5,200 for both the costume and the copyright ownership, or $3,900 just for the costume with Harrison/Erickson retaining the copyright.
 Giles chose to just buy the costume.
 Five years later, when Giles and his group of investors bought the team from Ruly Carpenter, the franchise paid $250,000 to Harrison/Erickson for the assignment of the copyright.